Lo' Lo' Mohd Ghazali: Education

 She was born on 2 August 1957 in Kuala Kangsar, Perak.
 She attended the Connolly National School, Ipoh, Perak, then Sekolah Raja Taayah, Ipoh, Perak and then Kolej Islam Kelang, Selangor.
 She continued her studies at Universiti Kebangsaan Malaysia majoring in medicine.
 She was a member of the UKM Student Leadership Council.

 She then studied at Adelaide for Alternative Medicine & Surgery - Acupunturist.

 She has been involved in KHIM, Malaysian Charity Foundation, Malaysian Islamic Consumers Association, PAPISMA, Allergy & Aesthetic Association, Hypertension Association, AFMY, ABIM, Al Khadeem, JIM, FPUKM Alumni Association, ALKIS Alumni and SISTA Alumni.

 Family

-Her father was Dato Hj Mohd Ghazali Abdullah who was the first Imam of the National Mosque as well as the former Mufti of Perak and her mother Datin Hjh Zainab.
-Her husband is Professor Dr Aminuddin Abd Hamid Karim who is a medical lecturer.
+Her father was Dato' Hj.
+Mohd Ghazali Abdullah who was the first Imam of the National Mosque as well as the former Mufti of Perak and her mother Datin Hjh Zainab.
+Her husband is Professor Dr Aminuddin Abdul Hamid Karim who is a medical lecturer at National Defence University of Malaysia (UPNM).

 She has four children: Mawaddah, Muhd Fawwaz, Sakinah and Muhd Farhan, one son-in-law; Mohd Azizy (Mawaddah's husband) and a daughter-in-law; Nur Hafizzah (Fawwaz's wife) as well as a grandson; 'Izz Nu'man (son of Mawaddah).